-Community Service places and supervises adult and juvenile offenders who are ordered by the Court to provide useful public service as part of their sentence.
+The Community Service office places and supervises adult and juvenile offenders who are ordered by the Court to provide Useful Public Service (community service) as part of their sentence.
 Offenders are placed with various non-profit and government organizations to provide meaningful contributions to the community.
-Offenders may also complete their required hours on the Community Service Crew, which provides assistance with projects benefitting other government agencies and non -profit organizations.
+Offenders may also complete their required hours on the Community Service Crew, which provides assistance with projects benefitting other government agencies and non-profit organizations.

 Community Service Plus

-Community Service Plus is a new program that encourages offenders to fulfill their community service hours by engaging in meaningful work or education that benefits them and their community.
+The Community Service Plus program connects offenders with unique, non-traditional opportunities to fulfill their community service hours, engaging in meaningful work or education that benefits them and their community.
 The program consists of a network of educational and community projects focused on the offenders’ personal development and contribution to their community.
-Examples include: Fatherhood program, parenting classes, General Educational Development (GED) classes, resume building and interview practice, conflict resolution, community gardens and beautification, verbal de-escalation, and volunteering at food banks or shelters and independent projects.
+Examples include: Responsible Fatherhood Program, parenting classes, General Educational Development (GED) coursework, career building, resumé writing and interview practice, conflict resolution, community gardens and beautification, verbal de-escalation, volunteering at food banks or shelters and constructive or artistic independent projects.